-Format support: limited (no MKV, WEBM container support, no H.265/HEVC support)
+Format support: limited (no MKV, WEBM container support)

 HitFilm Express is a cool NLE (in concept), since it's part NLE and part Special Effects Software.
 There are a couple downsides I discovered while editing a bunch of videos in it:

 - it requires you to register an account and re-activate the program on a new PC;

 - it can be horrendously slow with hi-res (2.5K+) videos;

 it doesn't support HEVC videos at all.
 HitFilm version finally 16 introduced HEVC/H.265 support with both software and hardware decoders.
 And a lot of other cool stuff as well, including the ability to record voiceover audio directly in the App and a whole bunch of bug fixes;

 - the list of supported formats is limited, you will need to transcode or re-mux some of your clips and sources;

 - it can feel clunky and lacks important hotkeys as well as some essential functionality like panel maximization;